wp-plugins/wp-instagram-bank/readme.txt

 * Importing Images & Videos directly from your instagram account
 * Importing Images & Videos directly using hastags from instagram

+= Features =
+* Super **simple to set up**
+* Completely **responsive** and mobile ready - layout looks great on any screen size and in any container width
+* **Completely customizable** - Customize the width, height, number of photos, number of columns, image size, background color, image spacing and more!
+* Display **multiple Instagram feeds** on the same page or on different pages throughout your site
+* Use the built-in **shortcode options** to completely customize each of your Instagram feeds
+* Display thumbnail, medium or **full-size photos** from your Instagram feed
+* **Infinitely load more** of your Instagram photos with the 'Load More' button

 The Plugin is built keeping in mind:

 * Use sensible and simple markup